motiv-labs/cassandra/README.md

 ### Retries / Attempt
 Cassandra module will handle errors internally and will retry the same call that failed for several times, while sleeping before the next attempt.
-We have implemented a retry attempt approach in place + incremental approach used.
+We have implemented retry attempt approach in place + incremental approach used.
 For example:

 If you have this
 ```